+'''

 PBKDF2-SaltSources ALGORITHM-IDENTIFIER ::= { ... }

+'''

 - iterationCount specifies the iteration count.
 The maximum iteration count allowed depends on the implementation.
 It is expected that implementation profiles may further constrain the bounds. - keyLength, an optional field, is the length in octets of the derived key.
 The maximum key length allowed depends on the implementation; it is expected that implementation profiles may further constrain the bounds.
 The field is provided for convenience only; the key length is not cryptographically protected.
-If there is concern about interaction between operations with different key lengths for a given salt (see Section 4.1), the salt should distinguishes among the different key lengths. - prf identifies the underlying pseudorandom function.
-It shall be an algorithm ID with an OID in the set PBKDF2-PRFs, which for this version of PKCS #5 shall consist of id-hmacWithSHA1 (see Appendix B.1.1) and any other OIDs defined by the application.
+If there is concern about interaction between operations with different key lengths for a given salt (see Section 4.1), the salt should distinguish among the different key lengths. - prf identifies the underlying pseudorandom function.
+It shall be an algorithm ID with an OID in the set PBKDF2-PRFs (see Appendix B.1.1) or any other OIDs defined by the application.